 What Are the Opening Hours of Queen’s Gardens?

-You'll find the garden accessible at any time, with no specific opening hours.
-Seasonal events often enhance your visit, so keep an eye out for activities that make your experience even more enjoyable!
+You’ll find Queen’s Gardens accessible at any time, with no set opening hours.
+Seasonal events often enhance visits, so watch for activities to enrich your experience in Nelson.

 Is There an Entrance Fee to Visit the Gardens?